Dynasty TrustRevocable Living Trust

 Creditors may be able to take these assets away from your children.
 This leaves them with nothing.
 But this situation is not possible with a living trust.

-Trusts cannot be seized by creditors or anyone else.
-This is important if you have substantial debts or filed for bankruptcy.
-Another benefit is that you can specify what you want the trust to be used for.
+Trusts cannot be seized by creditors or anyone else if set up correctly.
+This is important if you have substantial assets.
+Another benefit is that you can specify what you want the trust to be used for in the future.

 The Details

-This is important if don't trust your child's ability to handle money responsibly.
+This is important if don’t trust your child’s ability to handle money responsibly.
 A trust is a great way to make sure your descendants have money in the long run too.
-You can choose to have a trust distributed over a long period.
+You can choose to have a trust distributed over a long period of time.

 An estate planning attorney will understand your family dynamics and recommend a estate plan strategy that may help protect your kids against predators (divorce, car accidents, creditors, etc) and against themselves (substance abuse, car accidents, etc).